seser1/apiCont/README.md

 * cont_web
   - Create API interface
   - Create Realtime contest view
-  - Create API authentification function
+  - Create API authentification function (uses token created for each user)
-  -
+  - In engine-contest, db access is not sophisticated so should think how manage it (e.g. create DAO?)
+  - Confirm that job execution is not delayed (If it delays, must create buffer function)